 You might also like: 18 Outdoor Activities to try in Scotland

-Thinking about your impact on nature is often the first thing people think about when it comes to travelling responsibly.
+Thinking about your impact on nature is often the first thing people think about when it comes to travelling sustainably.

 “Wild Scotland encourages visitors to come and enjoy Scotland for the beautiful landscape, incredible wildlife and diverse range of activities on offer – which all play their part at connecting people with nature and the great outdoors.
 Collectively, we have a responsibility to look after our wildlife and protect and nurture the natural environment we live and work in.
 Let’s make sure we play our part in saving our beautiful planet so that the next generation can enjoy it as we have.
 Do your bit now!” – Victoria Brooks, Wild Scotland